 To access this service, call 1800 422 737 (8.00am - 6.00pm WST, Monday - Friday) or visit www.carergateway.gov.au

-The Patient First program helps carers and the person they care for understand important aspects and processes around the health care of the person with care needs.
-It includes information on the following topics:
+The Patient First program helps you to understand important aspects of the person you care for health care and includes information on the following topics:

 - Knowing your rights and responsibilities